 Any topic is, of course, fair game.
 However, it is interesting to see the trends in Constitutional Law questions on the MEE.
 (The Board went from testing individual rights more and governmental powers less, to recently testing both topics more evenly.)
-Thus far, Constitutional Law has been tested on its own and not combined with another subject for the first time in July 2019 (Civil Procedure).
+Constitutional Law was combined with another subject for the first time in July 2019 (Civil Procedure).

 2. Be aware of the highly tested Constitutional Law issues